-Childs Sulzmann Architects have been appointed by Linc Cymru Housing Association to design and oversee the construction of 38 new Passivhaus dwellings in Caerphilly.
-The development will consist of 4 terraced houses and 34 one and two bed apartments catering for the needs of young families and residents aged 55 and over.
+Childs Sulzmann Architects were appointed by Linc Cymru Housing Association to design and oversee the construction of 38 new Passivhaus dwellings in Caerphilly.
+The development consists of 4 terraced houses and 34 one and two bed apartments catering for the needs of young families and residents aged 55 and over.

-The project will be the first large-scale Passivhaus social housing development to be built in Wales and is expected to set a precedent for new low-carbon housing provision in the area.
+The project is the first large-scale Passivhaus social housing development to be built in Wales and sets a precedent for new low-carbon housing provision in the area.

 As the world’s leading fabric first approach to the design of low energy buildings, Passivhaus places an emphasis on dramatically reducing space heating and cooling requirements whilst also creating excellent indoor air quality and comfort levels (www.passivhaus.org.uk).